-If you do not eat breakfast your body says, If you’re not going to feed me, I wont be hungry, and you won’t miss eating breakfast.
+If you don’t eat breakfast your body says, If you’re not going to feed me, I won’t be hungry, and you won’t miss eating breakfast.
 However, you will eventually get hungry and chances are you will over consume later in the day.
 Eating breakfast can help you lose weight, and improve health and performance.

 Tomorrow comes and you wake up not feeling hungry because of the overconsumption you engaged in yesterday.
 You are confronted with the temptation to skip breakfast again and hold off eating as long as possible.
 However, please be mindful that you do not have to eat a large breakfast in order to set the day right and get your metabolism in motion.
 You simply need to get off to a good start.
 Think whole grain cereal, or fresh and frozen unsweetened fruit.
-Low fat milk and yogurt, nuts, nut butters, and eggs can help you feel satisfied and ready to use your mind and body.
+Low-fat milk and yogurt, nuts, nut butters, and eggs can help you feel satisfied and ready to use your mind and body.
 Keep convenient foods within reach on those mornings when you have to leave early or get behind and rushed.
-Apples, oranges, bananas, mini whole wheat bagels, hard boiled eggs, and single serving yogurts are great to have on hand.
-One of my favorites if I know I have an early start is to concoct overnight oats the night before.
+Apples, oranges, bananas, mini whole wheat bagels, hard boiled eggs, and single serving plain Greek yogurts are great to have on hand.
+If I know I have an early start I like to concoct overnight oats the night before.
 Often if I am whipping up some of my healthy pancakes on a Sunday I will double the recipe and freeze them for a quick and easy defrost.
-If you do not like traditional breakfast foods, do not be hesitant to make a turkey sandwich on some whole wheat or gluten free bread made with alternative whole grains.
+If you don’t like traditional breakfast foods, don’t be hesitant to make a turkey sandwich on some whole wheat or gluten-free bread.
 Also think about trying a breakfast burrito made with a whole grain tortilla, scrambled eggs, and salsa.
 Another idea is to make a batch of mini quiche in muffin tins.
 Then you can grab, go, and eat effortlessly for days on the way out the door!